 How Much Deposit Will I Need With The 95% Government Mortgage Guarantee Scheme?

 A 95% loan to value mortgage covers 95% of a property’s sale price, so you will need to find the other 5% of this price in the form of your mortgage deposit.
 Over the last few years, most lenders weren’t offering anything more substantial than an 85% mortgage, thus necessitating a 15% deposit; this means that first-time buyers are only required to contribute a third of what they would previously have needed.

 This is still quite a chunk of money.
-Based on average house prices, it the UK, the average 5% deposit would be close to £16,000, and even in the cheapest region (the North East), it would be approaching £8,000.
-In the South East, this rises to well over £20,000 and in London, the figure is an eye popping £31,000.
+Based on average house prices, in the UK, the average 5% deposit would be close to £16,000, and even in the cheapest region (the North East), it would be approaching £8,000.
+In the South East, this rises to well over £20,000 and in London, the figure is an eye-popping £31,000.
 Saving these amounts in their regions will still be challenging for some.
 That’s without a product fee any charge for any other related service.